 Identify the next 10 buyers who will likely buy from you, the next 10 sellers who will list with you, and the next 10 clients who are likely to send you a referral.
 For my own business, I posted these lists on my wall directly across from my office chair so that I saw their names every day.
 It reminded me to connect with those people personally, through text, email, video or phone calls at least weekly.

 Keeping the next-10 buyers’ names top-of-mind cued me to notify these folks when I saw something in which they’d be interested.
-The next 10 listings reminded me to inform them when any homes like theirs come on the market, go under contract, or are sold because that might affect their home’s value.
+The next 10 listings reminded me to inform them when any homes like theirs came on the market, went under contract, or were sold because that might affect their home’s value.

 I also looked for ways to deepen the relationship with my 10 most likely referral partners by making sure they knew they were top-of-mind for me and keeping me on their minds.

 Adding consistent value to this next-10 list will increase your conversion rates and allow you to do more business.